rupysdxe/Amazon-EC2-Test/README.md

 This also has CI/CD.
-Local Git repo - GITHUB - GITHUB Action - Docker hub - remote server. can see workflow for info
+Local Git repo - GITHUB - GITHUB Action - Docker hub - remote server. can see workflow for more info